MrGmo/Yelp-Clone/README.md

 # Yelp-Clone

-This is a pretty simple CRUD Yelp Clone which adds restaurants and reviews to a postgreSQL database and updates the UI accordingly along with the restaurants rating average.
+This is a pretty simple CRUD Yelp clone which adds restaurants and reviews to a postgreSQL database and updates the UI accordingly along with the restaurants rating average.

 ![Yelp-CloneApp](https://user-images.githubusercontent.com/69869221/115337926-7fa2a100-a167-11eb-9312-7ea5c7afefd6.png)